 Learn how to make a simple quilt with squares!
 The free ombre squares quilt pattern is the perfect beginner project!

-A squares quilt pattern is probably the easiest type of quilt top you can make, making it the perfect project if you’re a beginner.
+A squares quilt pattern or a patchwork quilt is an evergreen classic quilt design among quilt patterns.
+It’s also probably the easiest type of quilt top you can make, making it the perfect project if youโre a beginner.

 The Basics of Making a Quilt